Generated broad Washington river scene representing the Cowlitz River, not an exact location photo

 Cowlitz River Wildlife Area Unit

-A bank-fishing and launch anchor near the hatchery corridor.
+A bank-fishing and launch anchor near the hatchery area.

 Useful for public-land orientation when you want the river context, not just one slot in line.